PrestaShop/open-source/slack/channels.md

 - Status: Public
 - Language: EN

+**#governance**
+- Description: About the governance of the PrestaShop open source project
+- Users: For the community at large
+- Owners: PrestaShop project administrators
+- Status: Public
+- Language: EN

 **#maintainers-core**
 - Description: For core maintainers, to discuss the project management
 - Users: For core maintainers